Tob1as/docker-php/README.md

 ### About these images:
 * based on Docker Official Images (DOI): [DockerHub](https://hub.docker.com/_/php/) / [GitHub](https://github.com/docker-library/php)
+* For easy install the extensions and get a smaller images it use [php-extension-installer](https://github.com/mlocati/docker-php-extension-installer).
+* For information about PHP and extensions see here: [php.net](https://php.net) and [pecl.php.net](https://pecl.php.net).
 * The official base Images have the following PHP extensions enabled by default (check with: ```php -m```): ```Core ctype curl date dom fileinfo filter hash iconv json libxml mbstring mysqlnd openssl pcre PDO pdo_sqlite Phar posix random readline Reflection session SimpleXML sodium SPL sqlite3 standard tokenizer xml xmlreader xmlwriter 'Zend OPcache' zlib```
 * These images extend the basic images with additional PHP extensions, for example: SQL-Databases, gd, imagick, ldap and more.
 For details see in dockerfiles.
   * *Images with `-slim` suffix have only the PHP extensions like offical base image, but with entrypoint script for some settings and other adjustments.
 This is the base image for all others.*